patrickhibbert/i_read_you/README.txt

 This project is a Creative Software Project (constructed using P5.js) for Assignment 2 & 3 of 'Computational Prototyping for Industrial Design'.

-I Read You is an application designed to teach people sign language (AUSLAN).
+"I Read You" is an application designed to teach people sign language (AUSLAN).